Thursday, 14 November 2024

 Brad ROWSWELL: On a point of order, Acting Speaker, if I refer to the Premier as Premier Jacinta Allan, is that an unparliamentary way to refer to the Premier?

-The ACTING SPEAKER (Daniela De Martino): I believe that using names is not correct in the lower house, in the Assembly; we use titles.
+The ACTING SPEAKER (Daniela De Martino): I believe that using names is not correct in the lower house.
+In the Assembly we use titles.

 Brad ROWSWELL: In relation to the Premier and her leadership over the last 10 years as a senior member within the Andrews and now Allan Labor government, the question really needs to be asked: can Victorians trust this Labor government when it comes to managing Victoria’s economy?
 You see, Victoria’s economy at the minute is – I have described it this way before and will describe it this way again – an absolute basket case.
 It is an absolute and utter bin fire.
-We have the greatest amount of tax in this state, the highest amount of taxes, the highest amount of business taxes, the highest amount of property taxes and the highest amount of debt at $188 billion – $188 billion, the most amount of debt of any state in the nation.
+We have the greatest amount of tax in this state, the highest amount of taxes, the highest amount of business taxes, the highest amount of property taxes and the highest amount of debt at $188 billion – the most amount of debt of any state in the nation.
 We are paying $26 million a day each and every day in interest payments on that debt.
 That is money that we cannot actually invest in important services and infrastructure that our community so desperately, desperately needs.
 That is the state of the economy after 10 years of Labor and after 10 Labor budgets.

 Just today the Australian Bureau of Statistics has confirmed that for seven months straight Victoria has had the highest unemployment rate of any state in the country – for seven months straight.
 This is what you get after 10 years of Labor and after 10 Labor budgets.
 So when it comes to tax reform, when it genuinely comes to tax reform and when it genuinely comes to making life easier for Victorians and not harder for Victorians, the genuine question needs to be asked: can Labor be trusted?
 Frankly, I contend that the answer to that is an absolute big, fat no.

-We have a long-held position when it comes to Labor’s health tax.
-We are opposed to it.
+As I mentioned at the start, this bill covers a number of amendments to various acts.
+It covers amendments to the Payroll Tax Act 2007 specifically in relation to Labor’s health tax.
+We have a long-held position when it comes to Labor’s health tax: we are opposed to it.
 Yes, we acknowledge that this bill goes some way to making access to bulk-billing appointments in this state easier.
 We do acknowledge that, but it does not go far enough, because it only applies to general practice.
 It does not apply to all allied health or all primary health.
 It does not apply to dentists, it does not apply to physios, it does not apply to podiatrists, it does not apply to psychologists; it only applies to GPs when they bulk-bill a patient.
-That means that there will be more Victorians who are unwell, who because of Labor’s health tax cannot actually afford to pay to see a doctor and will end up lining up at an emergency department that is already overrun because of the way that this government has managed the health services over the last decade.
-We know that it actually costs more to the Victorian taxpayer for them to turn up to the emergency department of a public hospital in this state.
+That means there will be more Victorians who are unwell who, because of Labor’s health tax, cannot actually afford to pay to see a doctor and will end up lining up at an emergency department that is already overrun because of the way that this government has managed the health services over the last decade.
+We know that it actually costs more to the Victorian taxpayer for a Victorian to turn up to the emergency department of a public hospital in this state.
 It costs about 500 bucks for a Victorian to turn up to the emergency department of a public hospital in this state.
 That is the price Victorians will need to pay because Labor cannot manage money and cannot manage our health system.

 There are quite literally hundreds of medical clinics right around the state who operate on a mixed billing model that will now be subjected to Labor’s health tax.
-That is going to make health care more out of reach for many, many Victorians, and the only way for Victorians to have certainty when it comes to Labor’s health tax is to boot them out in November 2026 and to elect a coalition government because our commitment is really, really clear.
+That is going to make health care more out of reach for many, many Victorians, and the only way for Victorians to have certainty when it comes to Labor’s health tax is to boot them out in November 2026 and to elect a coalition government, because our commitment is really, really clear.
 We have said that we will reverse Labor’s health tax.
 We have already tried to do that in the other place.
 We have already tried to move a bill in the Legislative Council to effectively knock out Labor’s health tax, but of course the government is not interested in that.
 They are not interested in that at all.
 In fact they voted against it.
 That is why I now move:

 That all the words after ‘That’ be omitted and replaced with the words ‘this house refuses to read this bill a second time until the government commits to a payroll tax exemption for all medical and allied health providers.’